The Best Place to Buy in the Sun

 Spain, I don't think so!

 Apart from Majorca, where property is now extremely expensive, the Spanish market is still in trouble.
 Rampant over-development and ´pressure´ off-plan selling of tens of thousands of apartments, which owners now cannot sell on even at a loss let alone the original price, have taken a toll on confidence.
 Stories of countless homes bought by the British, which turn out not to have had planning permission, still abound.
 Many people face the threat of eviction and demolition.
 Many Brits who bought in Florida cannot sell their properties in a market that is now deeply depressed.
-For those who live there the ever-present threat of hurricanes, notwithstanding Trump, is very worrying.
+For those who live there the ever-present threat of hurricanes, notwithstanding gun culture and the political shambles, is very worrying.